Home How-to How to know which Apple Watch you have

-How to know which Apple Watch you have: 4 Easy ways
+How to know which Apple Watch you have

-A lot of Apple Watch models look quite similar.
-Therefore, when you’re on the hunt for accessories, looking to buy/sell a pre-owned device, trying to update to the latest watchOS, or simply troubleshooting issues, you might often wonder, “Which Apple Watch do I have?”
+Except for the Apple Watch Ultra 1 & 2 and Apple Watch Series 10, which are bigger in size, almost all the Apple models look similar at first glance.
+Therefore, when you’re searching for accessories, looking to buy/sell a pre-owned device, trying to update to the latest watchOS 11, or simply troubleshooting issues, you might often wonder, “Which Apple Watch do I have?”

 How do I know which Apple Watch I have?